 Democracy Series: Lecture Two – Building consensus in a rapidly dividing world

-As global politics becomes increasingly polarised, the challenge of building consensus across governments, institutions and societies has never been more pressing.
-In this timely lecture, Dr Geoffrey McGovern will explore how policy leaders and institutions can navigate division and uncertainty while working toward collective solutions.
+Lecture Two of our 2026 Democracy Series saw members hear from Dr Geoffrey McGovern who explored how policy leaders and institutions can navigate division and uncertainty while working toward collective solutions.

 Get Our Newsletter